trallard/pycon2020-azure-functions/docs/setup.rst

 These are the supported versions by Azure Functions.
 If you already have one installed jump straight to the rest of the setup instrucions.

-Otherwise, you can follow this fantastic install from  `Real Python <https://realpython.com/installing-python/>`_ to get a clean Python install.
+Otherwise, you can follow this fantastic tutorial from  `Real Python <https://realpython.com/installing-python/>`_ to get a clean Python install.

 VS Code
 --------